petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/creating-ab-tests.md

 ## Creating the Test Variant

-A test Variant is a customization of the Experience you want to optimize with A/B Testing.
-Each A/B Test must have at least one Variant.
+A test variant is a customization of the Experience you want to optimize with A/B Testing.
+Each A/B Test supports one variant.

 1. Open the A/B Test sidebar panel for your Content Page.
 1. If you selected the *Click* goal for the A/B Test, you must also select the element you want to test: